Solowyhn/fa21-cse110-lab3/standup.md

 ##Topic

-#Things have done
+#What did you do yesterday?

-#Things to do
+#What are you going to do today?

-#Things with problem
+#Do you have any obstacles?